A Reviewer's Guide: Bark for Schools

 B) Sort by Groups.
 If you have more than one group (or class, grade) assigned to you, you can filter out by group.

 C) Sort by Student.
-The student's email, first name, or last name works here.
+The student's email, first name, or last name works in this field.

 E) Sort by Date.